$2,588 pp (USD)

 Day 3

-We leave the Lodge driving to Serengeti via Ngorongoro Conservation Area, today is a full day of exploring the amazing array of wildlife around central Serengeti, Serengeti is the vast Tanzanian landscape hosts one of earth’s last remaining wildlife spectacles: the annual Great Migration, when a staggering number of herbivores trek across the Serengeti plains in search of water and fresh grass, with hungry predators following in their wake.
+Today you will transfer to the Serengeti via the Ngorongoro Conservation Area.
+We will spend the full day exploring the amazing array of wildlife around the Central Serengeti.
+The Serengeti is a vast Tanzanian landscape that hosts one of Earth’s last remaining wildlife spectacles: the annual Great Migration, when a staggering number of herbivores trek across the Serengeti plains in search of water and fresh grass, with hungry predators following in their wake.
 The Serengeti’s endless plains provide an exceptional landscape for wildlife viewing; it truly is ultimate safari country.
-Often spotted in the Serengeti are elephants, hippos, lions, zebras, wildebeests, cheetahs, leopards and more.
+Animals often spotted in the Serengeti include elephants, hippos, lions, zebras, wildebeests, cheetahs, leopards, and more.

 - Main Destination: